ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 --- abstract

-This document specifies a method of the Authentication and Authorization for Constrained  Environments (ACE) framework, which allows an Authorization Server to notify Clients and Resource Servers (i.e., registered devices) about revoked Access Tokens.
+This document specifies a method of the Authentication and Authorization for Constrained  Environments (ACE) framework, which allows an Authorization Server to notify Clients and Resource Servers (i.e., registered devices) about revoked access tokens.
 As specified in this document, the method allows Clients and Resource Servers to access a Token Revocation List on the Authorization Server by using the Constrained Application Protocol (CoAP), with the possible additional use of resource observation.
-Resulting (unsolicited) notifications of revoked Access Tokens complement alternative approaches such as token introspection, while not requiring additional endpoints on Clients and Resource Servers.
+Resulting (unsolicited) notifications of revoked access tokens complement alternative approaches such as token introspection, while not requiring additional endpoints on Clients and Resource Servers.

 --- middle

 # Introduction # {#intro}

 Authentication and Authorization for Constrained Environments (ACE) {{RFC9200}} is a framework that enforces access control on IoT devices acting as Resource Servers.
 In order to use ACE, both Clients and Resource Servers have to register with an Authorization Server (AS) and become a registered device.
-Once registered, a Client can send a request to the AS, to obtain an Access Token for a Resource Server (RS).
-For a Client to access the RS, the Client must present the issued Access Token at the RS, which then validates it before storing it (see {{Section 5.10.1.1 of RFC9200}}).
+Once registered, a Client can send a request to the AS, to obtain an access token for a Resource Server (RS).
+For a Client to access the RS, the Client must present the issued access token at the RS, which then validates it before storing it (see {{Section 5.10.1.1 of RFC9200}}).

-Even though Access Tokens have expiration times, there are circumstances by which an Access Token may need to be revoked before its expiration time, such as: (1) a registered device has been compromised, or is suspected of being compromised; (2) a registered device is decommissioned; (3) there has been a change in the ACE profile for a registered device; (4) there has been a change in access policies for a registered device; and (5) there has been a change in the outcome of policy evaluation for a registered device (e.g., if policy assessment depends on dynamic conditions in the execution environment, the user context, or the resource utilization).
+Even though access tokens have expiration times, there are circumstances by which an access token may need to be revoked before its expiration time, such as: (1) a registered device has been compromised, or is suspected of being compromised; (2) a registered device is decommissioned; (3) there has been a change in the ACE profile for a registered device; (4) there has been a change in access policies for a registered device; and (5) there has been a change in the outcome of policy evaluation for a registered device (e.g., if policy assessment depends on dynamic conditions in the execution environment, the user context, or the resource utilization).

-As discussed in {{Section 6.1 of RFC9200}}, only client-initiated revocation is currently specified {{RFC7009}} for OAuth 2.0 {{RFC6749}}, based on the assumption that Access Tokens in OAuth are issued with a relatively short lifetime.
-However, this is not expected to be the case for constrained, intermittently connected devices, that need Access Tokens with relatively long lifetimes.
+As discussed in {{Section 6.1 of RFC9200}}, only client-initiated revocation is currently specified {{RFC7009}} for OAuth 2.0 {{RFC6749}}, based on the assumption that access tokens in OAuth are issued with a relatively short lifetime.
+However, this is not expected to be the case for constrained, intermittently connected devices, that need access tokens with relatively long lifetimes.

-This document specifies a method for allowing registered devices to access and possibly subscribe to a Token Revocation List (TRL) on the AS, in order to obtain updated information about pertaining Access Tokens that were revoked prior to their expiration.
+This document specifies a method for allowing registered devices to access and possibly subscribe to a Token Revocation List (TRL) on the AS, in order to obtain updated information about pertaining access tokens that were revoked prior to their expiration.
 As specified in this document, the registered devices use the Constrained Application Protocol (CoAP) {{RFC7252}} to communicate with the AS and with one another, and can subscribe to the TRL on the AS by using resource observation for CoAP {{RFC7641}}.
 Other underlying protocols than CoAP are not prohibited from being supported in the future, if they are defined to use in the ACE framework for Authentication and Authorization.

-Unlike in the case of token introspection (see {{Section 5.9 of RFC9200}}), a registered device does not provide an owned Access Token to the AS for inquiring about its current state.
-Instead, registered devices simply obtain updated information about pertaining Access Tokens that were revoked prior to their expiration, as efficiently identified by corresponding hash values.
+Unlike in the case of token introspection (see {{Section 5.9 of RFC9200}}), a registered device does not provide an owned access token to the AS for inquiring about its current state.
+Instead, registered devices simply obtain updated information about pertaining access tokens that were revoked prior to their expiration, as efficiently identified by corresponding hash values.

 The benefits of this method are that it complements token introspection, and it does not require any additional endpoints on the registered devices.
 The only additional requirements for registered devices are a request/response interaction with the AS to access and possibly subscribe to the TRL (see {{sec-overview}}), and the lightweight computation of hash values to use as Token identifiers (see {{sec-token-name}}).